 If your Yip Smart Tag started chirping out of nowhere, you’re not alone.
 This is one of the most common complaints from Yip owners, and the good news is that it rarely means something is actually broken.
-In most cases, you can fix it yourself in under five minutes with no tools beyond a coin.
+Start with a quick battery-contact check before assuming the tag needs replacement.

 - Loose or misaligned battery springs are the most common cause of random Yip Smart Tag beeping